calebclegg/unitum/README.md

 ### Socket.io Implementation 😎😋
 ---

-The client need to provide Authorization header when initializing socket.<br>
+The client need to provide Authorization header when initializing the socket an all when sending subsequent requests.<br>
 The Authorization header must have the access token provided after sign in / sign up as value.<br>

 On successful connection,